gaurav1der/ai-ml-project-work/submission/module-11/README.md

 ### Deployment Process
 1. **Model Saving and Loading**:
-   - The trained Random Forest model was saved using `joblib` for future use.
+   - The trained models were saved using `joblib` for future use.
-   - The saved model was successfully loaded and verified by comparing predictions from the loaded model with the original predictions.
+   - The saved models were successfully loaded and verified by comparing predictions from the loaded models with the original predictions.

 2. **Key Deployment Steps**:
-   - Save the trained model to a file (`random_forest_model.pkl`).
+   - Save the trained models to files (e.g., `random_forest_model.pkl`, `hist_gradient_boosting_model.pkl`).
-   - Load the model when needed for predictions.
+   - Load the models when needed for predictions.
-   - Ensure the integrity of the saved and loaded model by verifying predictions.
+   - Ensure the integrity of the saved and loaded models by verifying predictions.

 3. **Next Steps**:
-   - Deploy the model in a production environment to assist with pricing decisions.
+   - Deploy the best-performing model (**HistGradientBoostingRegressor**) in a production environment to assist with pricing decisions.
    - Monitor the model's performance on new data and retrain as necessary.

 ---